PostPuma/php-sdk/docs/Api/PostsApi.md

 # PostPuma\PostsApi

-All URIs are relative to https://app.postpuma.com/app/api, except if the operation defines another base path.
+All URIs are relative to https://app.postpuma.com/app/api/Your workspace base path, except if the operation defines another base path.

 | Method | HTTP request | Description |
 | ------------- | ------------- | ------------- |